 The scale bar for a map in is map units by default.
 This can be changed, but how to do so depends on whether the map is in linear units (i.e. meters or feet), or spherical units (lat/long degrees).

-Beginning in Surfer 18, you can display the map in other units if the map units are linear (i.e. meters, feet, etc.).
+You can display the scale in other units if the map units are linear (i.e. meters, feet, etc.).
 To do so:

 - Select the Map Scale object in the Contents window.